12narendra45/Clarify-Doubts-WEB-APP/README.md

 # Clarify Doubts – Q&A Platform for Students & Professors

-A full-stack Q&A web application built using ReactJS, Express.js, and MongoDB.
-The platform connects students with registered professors and enables peer-to-peer doubt resolution.
+Clarify Doubts is a full-stack web application designed to bridge the communication gap between students and professors while promoting collaborative learning.
+The platform allows students to post academic doubts, which can be addressed not only by registered professors but also by peers, fostering a community-driven learning environment.

+The system is designed with simplicity and accessibility in mind, ensuring that users with minimal technical experience can easily sign up, log in, and interact.
+It also incorporates intelligent features like YouTube video recommendations based on the context of the question to provide relevant external resources.

 ---